-Amur cherry is a small to medium sized specimen tree.
-Beautiful amber to reddish-brown flaking bark, clusters of fragrant, white hanging flowers in spring, red maturing to black fruit, and beautiful yellow fall color make this a great four-season small tree.
+Amur cherry is an ornamental tree native to Manchuria, Siberia, and Korea.
+It has beautiful amber to reddish-brown flaking bark; clusters of fragrant, white hanging flowers in spring; and red maturing to black fruit.

 - Full sun (6 hrs direct light daily)